 - Agitate your local communities on a regular basis.
 Be present at local events protesting abortion, handing out abolitionist information, speaking and engaging the culture, holding your own events.
 If there is a university in your local community, be a regular presence there, exposing the realities of abortion.

-- Stop practicing and encouraging IVF among yourselves and your members.
+- Expose the wickedness of In Vitro Fertilisation (IVF) in your community and in the churches around you.
 Ignoring orphans because you would rather bypass infertility is un-Christian and sinful.
 IVF costs thousands of dollars, results in murdered embryonic humans, and typically results in many embryos being cryogenically frozen where they suffer a 40% chance of destruction.
 These are fellow image-bearers of God; the price of IVF is too high to justify engaging in it merely to have biological children.

 Prior to our own repentance and embrace of an abolitionist position and practice, we were guilty of many of the things listed above.
 We are not claiming to be perfect or to have all the answers.
 We are playing the role God has given us to play.
 We believe the Church of Jesus Christ is better equipped to bring about the abolition of abortion than we are, and more able to bring about abolition than any of us realize.
 We are confident that if any local church body truly repented of their apathy and prayerfully set their hearts and minds on the question, “What does Christianity look like in a culture that kills its children” and then put their answer into practice, they would come up with far more effective things to do than these we have suggested here.

-Now.
-For the love of God and your neighbor.
-Go and be who you are.
+Now, for the love of God and your neighbor, go and make your calling and election sure.
 “You are the salt of the earth, but if salt has lost its taste, how shall its saltiness be restored?
 It is no longer good for anything except to be thrown out and trampled under people’s feet.
 You are the light of the world.
 A city set on a hill cannot be hidden.
 Nor do people light a lamp and put it under a basket, but on a stand, and it gives light to all in the house.
 In the same way, let your light shine before others, so thatthey may see your good works and give glory to your Father who is in heaven” (Matt.
 5:13-16).

 “But if we judged ourselves rightly, we would not be judged.
 But when we are judged, we are disciplined by the Lord so that we will not be condemned along with the world.” –I Corinthians 11:31-32